sharmeen-k/FuelGrowth_Influencer_Recognition/README.md

 ## Features
 **Face Detection and Encoding:** Detects unique faces from video frames and encodes them for further analysis.
-**Influencer Performance Analysis:** Analyzes engagement metrics like views, likes, and shares to calculate performance.
+**Influencer Performance Analysis:** Analyzes the raw performance data for every encoding.
 **Ranking System:** Creates a ranked list of influencers based on engagement data.

 ## Files and Structure